TSprech/Easy-Tensorflow-Lite/README.md

   - Arduino
     - General board IO
 - Other Knowledge
-    - C++ Classes - It is important to understand how they work and how to implement
+    - C++ Classes - It is important to understand how they work and how to implement them

 ### PlatformIO Setup
 To get the SparkFun Artemis boards installed into PlatformIO, follow the instructions on this [repository](https://github.com/nigelb/platform-apollo3blue).